tink-ab/tink-money-manager-android/README.md

         sslCertificate = "yourCertificate" // [1]
     )
 ```
 `[1]` The SSL certificate is used for certificate pinning.
-This is optional and you can choose to set it depending upon on your requirements.
+This is optional and you can choose to set it depending on your requirements.

 2. Override the `TinkPfmStyle` for color customizations.
 Follow the [customization guide](https://github.com/tink-ab/tink-link-android/blob/master/customization-guide.md) to set this up.